Fill Out Form 15620 Online in 2025

 When is Form 15620 due?

-The deadline for Form 1562 is 30 days after acquiring the stock or exercising stock options.
-If the due date lands on a weekend or holiday, it must be postmarked by the following business day.
-Remember to keep proof of timely mailing when filing with the IRS.
+The deadline for Form 1562, Section 83(b) Election Statement is 30 days after acquiring the stock or exercising stock options.
+If this deadline falls on a weekend or holiday, you must postmark it by the next business day.
+Keep records and consider mailing it via certified mail with a return receipt requested for proof of submission.

 How to get a blank Form 15620?